MicrosoftDocs/customer-voice/fp-docs/analyze-survey-invitations.md

 # Analyze survey invitations

-A survey invitation record is created for each survey email that is sent, either manually or with Microsoft Flow.
+A survey invitation record is created for each survey email that is sent, either manually or with Power Automate.
 To see the survey invitations associated with a survey, go to **Responses** &gt; **Overview**, and then select **Invitations** from the summary information.

 > [!div class=mx-imgBorder]
 > ![Survey invitations](media/survey-invites.png "Survey invitations")